Rapptz/discord.py/docs/migrating.rst

 Command Changes
 ~~~~~~~~~~~~~~~~~

-As mentioned earlier, the first command change is that ``pass_context=True`` is now the
+As mentioned earlier, the first command change is that ``pass_context=True`` no longer
-default, so there is no need to pass this as a parameter.
+exists, so there is no need to pass this as a parameter.

 Another change is the removal of ``no_pm=True``.
 Instead, use the new :func:`~ext.commands.guild_only` built-in
 check.